sohonetlabs/logstash-filter-ciseipdb/README.md

 ## Documentation

-This plugin allows you to search elasticsearch for matching IPs in Elasticsearch IP database indexes and add that information into events.
+This plugin allows you to search for matching IPs in Elasticsearch IP database indexes and add that information into events.

+This is intended to work with [generate-ipdatabase](https://github.com/sohonetlabs/generate-ipdatabase) which will create the Elasticsearch IP database entries.

 Matching IPs are cached in redis.